shannaniggans/fancy4n6.github.io/_posts/2022-05-17-ACSC-BSides-IR-Challenge-2021-02-Initial-Access.md

 There are 5 questions in this section that are primarily focused on external facing systems and their log files.
 There are a few options to review the logs provided as part of the zip file, but I opted to set up Splunk and do the challenge using Splunk.

 Log parser is another great option to parse IIS logs.

+> <a href="https://attack.mitre.org/tactics/TA0001/">TA001</a> - **Initial Access** consists of techniques that use various entry vectors to gain their initial foothold within a network.
+Techniques used to gain a foothold include targeted spearphishing and exploiting weaknesses on public-facing web servers.
+Footholds gained through initial access may allow for continued access, like valid accounts and use of external remote services, or may be limited-use due to changing passwords.

 ## 2 - Initial Access